ASE-Workshop-2023/tutorial/_episodes/01-what-is-ASE.md

 > The structure of this course is designed to reflect the structure of ASE.
 > First we introduce the `Atoms` object (chapters 2-4) and `Calculators` object (chapters 5-6).
 > We then outline how to simulate more complex and computationally demanding systems by parallelising over multiple compute cores (chapter 7).
-> Finally we apply our understanding to two common-use tasks: geometric minimisation (chapter 8) and a bandstructure calculation (chapter 9).
+> Finally we apply our understanding to three common tasks: molecular dynamics, geometry optimisation and electronic structure calculations (chapter 9).
+> As the course progresses we move from smaller code snippets introducing the core ASE objects, to extended pieces of code for more complex tasks.
+> Throughout the course you will see boxes like this.
+They will provide Python hints, signposting to other resources, discussion prompts or exercises for you to complete.
 {: .callout}